iamalanf/FacebookWordCloud/README.md

 12. The Python file "parse_facebook_json.py" at the top level of this GitHub repositry have what we need to get the content out of the json files.
 I will not go into detail on how the Python script works here.
 Hopefully the comments in the code will suffice!
 * Assuming that the json file is called "message.json" and exists in the same directory as "parse_facebook_json.py" (alternatively enter the path to the json file within the Python script.
 * Make sure you have the required Python dependencies.
 A "requirements.txt" is available at the top level of this repositry to use run : "pip install -r requirements.txt".
 (I am using Anaconda which has many of the required dependcies already and would suggest!).
+I have gone overkill with the requirements as I created this when doing some analysis and data visualisation.. apologies!
 * Run "parse_facebook_json.py".
 This may take a while depending upon the size of the file.
 A count should be printed to console.
 Two files should be output:
 ** "message_content.txt" - this is the content of all text messages send.
 It is this that will be used to create to wordcloud.
 ** "messages.csv" - stores data on all messages.
 This can be used for data analysis (COMING SOON!)
 (If you are comfortable with pandas read this in with pd.read_csv and have a play).